tellor-io/TIPs/TIPs/TIP-X Difficulty Retargeting.md

 Under the definition, the network difficulty should compenstate for two factors: increasing hardware speed and changing in interest in running a node.
 The time it takes to generate blocks is a proxy for these two factors.

 Currently, the network difficulty for mining Tellor is compenstating for Ethereum gas price.
-As a result, node operators decrease (increase) their hardware speed based on as prices rising (falling).
+As a result, node operators decrease (increase) their hardware speed based on gas prices rising (falling).
 This coupling between network difficulty and gas price is shown in the chart below:

 ![Difficulty and Gas Price](./public/gas_price_difficulty.png)